tonyjs/Hibiscus/README.md

 * DataComponent : wrap all classes from Modules. and used for injecting.

 ##### Flow
-if not the application contains any data, shows the guide(like ChatBot).
+if the application does not  contains any data, chat-bot-styled guide shows how to.
-When the User types the nickname and confirm, try to retrieve token from `Telegraph` using nickname. and then guide to create post.
-User can create the post and shows the posts.
+When the user types the nickname and confirm, it tries to retrieve token from Telegraph using nickname, and then guides user to create a post.
+After the guide, user can create the post, and read the posts after he or she uploads the post.

 ##### Todo features
-* update the post.
+Edit the post.
-* export the post into `Telegraph` and user can share the link.
+Export the post into Telegraph so that user can share the link.
-* filter by date, tags and etc.
+Add filter elements, like date and tags, etc.
-* zoom the image.
+Available to zoom image.

 License